LiangliangNan/Easy3D/ReadMe.md

 * A viewer that can be used directly to visualize 3D scenes in various formats, which can also be easily extended.
 * Step-by-step tutorials to get acquainted with the data structures, rendering techniques, and processing algorithms for 3D modeling and geometry processing.

-** In progress and planed for the next release (~August 2019)**
+** In progress and planed for the next release (~Nov.
+2019)**
  - Better documentation (basically more comments in API definition)
- - KD-Tree
- - Point cloud normal estimation and re-orientation
- - Plane extraction from point clouds
- - Poisson surface reconstruction
  - Textured rendering
  - Set line width for LinesDrawable
  - Line/point imposters
+ - 2D Delaunay triangulation (based on Jonathan Richard Shewchuk's Triangle)
+ - 3D Delaunay triangulation (based on Sihang's Tetgen)
  - and more ...

 ### A quick glance ###